-Gulf states plan Yemen talks without Houthi rebels present
+Saudi's unilateral Yemen cease-fire offer rejected by rebels

 A Saudi-led coalition, including the UAE, entered the war in March 2015 to try and restore Hadi’s government to power.
 But the war stretched into long bloody years, pushing Yemen to the brink of famine.

 More than 150,000 people have been killed in the warfare, according to the Armed Conflict Location and Event Data Project.
-Those include both fighters and civilians; the most-recent figure for the civilian death toll in Yemen’s conflict stands at 14,500.
+Those include both fighters and civilians; the most recent figure for the civilian death toll in Yemen’s conflict stands at 14,500.

 Also, Saudi airstrikes have killed hundreds of civilians and targeted the country’s infrastructure.
 The Houthis have used child soldiers and indiscriminately laid landmines across the country.